patricksurry/g3/README.md

 range of the source metric and axis coordinates respectively.
-For example, on a gauge with a circular axis, *gauge*.measure(d3.scaleLinear().domain([0,10]).range([-90, 90])) would map a metric expected to take values between 0 and 10 to a semi-circular axis on the top half of the gauge face.
+For example, on a gauge with a circular axis, *gauge*.measure(d3.scaleLinear().domain([0,10]).range([-90, 90])) would map a metric expected to take values between 0 and 10 to a semi-circular axis on the top half of the gauge face (i.e. between -90° and 90°).

 *gauge*.**convert**([*convert*: any &rArr; any]) · [source](src/gauge.js)